boreec/boreec.github.io/content/posts/devlog-0003.md

 Here's a quick video showcasing all new features/mechanics/content/etc.

+{{< youtube iOdo2TWWXOk >}}

+As you may have noticed, there are a few bugs occurring such as respawning on a rabbit or a rabbit spawning on a rock.

 ## Closing thoughts

 As always, if you have any suggestions/remarks regarding the devlog content, the